Considering underfloor heating? We explore your options and explain how to choose the right system for your project

 How does underfloor heating work?

-UFH is actually closer to being a ‘radiator’ than a radiator is.
-It heats the mass of the floor (the screed and the floor finish) and that heat then (mostly) radiates into the room — there is some convection going on but over 80% of heat transfer is by radiation.
+In fact, UFH is actually closer to being a ‘radiator’ than a radiator is.
+It heats the mass of the floor (the screed and the floor finish) and that heat then (mostly) radiates into the room – there is some convection going on but over 80% of heat transfer is by radiation.

 It is also useful to note that underfloor heating is great when used in combination with renewable technology, such as heat pumps, which have a low flow rate.

-What types of underfloor heating are there?
+Types of underfloor heating

 There are two main types of underfloor heating: